-C. Cut the seals of the outer caps flush at the caps' ends.
-(See the thick dotted line in the illustration below.)

-D. Install the caps by aligning their grooves to the inside of the mullions' grooves and tapping them in place with a rubber mallet.
+- B. Cut a gap in the seals of the long, horizontal caps where the shorter caps will intersect them.
+Cut a similar gap in the seals of the long, vertical caps where the long, horizontal caps will intersect them.
+(See the circles in the illustration below.) - C. Install the caps by aligning their grooves to the inside of the mullions' grooves and tapping them in place with a rubber mallet.
 The caps will have labels to indicate their place on the door.